veertuinc/anka-docs/anka-build-cloud/Advanced Security Features/certificate-authentication.md

 1. Certificate[s] (signed with the Root CA) for your Anka Build Nodes so they can connect/authenticate with the Anka Build Cloud Controller & Registry.

 {{< hint warning >}}
+AWS Network Load Balancers (NLB) do not support mutual TLS authentication (mTLS).
+For mTLS support, you need to create a TCP listener instead of a TLS listener.
+When configured this way, the load balancer will pass through the request as-is, allowing you to implement mTLS on the target, i.e. NGINX.
+{{< /hint >}}

+{{< hint warning >}}
 If bringing your own certs, make sure they are not password protected ("encrypted") (use `openssl rsa -in <encrypted_private.key> -out <decrypted_private.key>` to decrypt).
 {{< /hint >}}